couchbaselabs/hands_on_n1ql_v4/content/slide-218.md

 The Indexer can process the GROUP BY and aggrecation in this query but can not handle LETTING and HAVING all together.

-So we can see the LET & FILTER operators coming after IndexScan and the following OFFSET and LIMIT won't be pushed down to indexer.
+So we can see the LET(LETTING) & FILTER(HAVING) operators coming after IndexScan and the following OFFSET and LIMIT won't be pushed down to indexer.

 ![LetHave](./lethave_gap.png)